anushkagaur27/Final-Project/README.md

 14) To see the final classified image with a classification label and accuracy rate, download the image file from your terminal into imageWriter.

 ## Final Words
 This model is an AI machine learning model that utilizes the concept of convolutional neural networks.
-Overall, I am not entirely satisfied with my model, as it has some major fundamental issues with its training.
-If I had had more time to work on this project I would have mainly focused on creating a more concise dataset to train more accurately(run more epochs).
+Overall, I am not entirely satisfied with my model, as it has some major fundamental issues with its training, for example, incorrectly classifying an image with a very high accuracy rate.
+If I had had more time to work on this project I would have mainly focused on creating a more concise dataset to train more accurately (run more epochs) to get more accurate results.

 # Classification Model Demonstration
 [Dog Allergy Classifier Demonstration Video](https://youtu.be/8ILD8d3ttj4)